TheNivas/LearningScala/Notes 1 to 4.md

 * Private: can access only in the defined class
 * protected: can access in the class where it is defined as well as in subclas extending the given class using inheritence.

-In the last example we only able to change/overwrite the roadTax, because it wa s public if it was private or protected then we wouldn't be able to do so.
+In the last example we only able to change/overwrite the roadTax, because it was public if it was private or protected then we wouldn't be able to do so.

 ```scala
 //class and object demo